brywiser/bbrouder-food-blog/_recipes/pumpkinPie.md

 5. Put a cookie sheet or foil on a rack below the rack you plan to cook the pie on.
 Put the pie pan on a rack in the oven, and carefully pour the pie filling into the dough lined pie pan.
 Bake for 15 minutes.
 6. Reduce oven temprature to 350F, bake until a toothpick or knife inserted into the center comes out clean.
 About 40 minutes.
 Remove from oven and cool completely before serving, roughly 2 hours.

 *Recipe adapted from Betty Crocker*
-*To Print this recipe just open your browser's print option*
+*To print this recipe just open your browser's print option*